PrevailOyibo/Healthcare-Hospital-Perfomance-Analysis-Dashboard-/README.md

 Doctor Musa had the most number of treated patients Doctor Musa attended the highest number of patients

-## General department treats the most patients
+## General department treated the most patients
 ## Cardiology department had the most number of admitted record

 ##  Surgery department generated the most revenue